jairaj-018/AIGemini/README.md

 API_KEY=your_google_api_key_here

-Step 3: Integrating the Chat Component into Your Application
+Step 3: Integrating the ChatGPTClone Component into Your Application

 Import the ChatGPTClone Component:
 In the App.js or any other component where you want to display the chat interface, import the ChatGPTClone component:

 import ChatGPTClone from './ChatGPTClone';

 Step 4: Styling the Chat Interface